Here is a list of some of the major Tibetan Buddhist holidays in 2022, as well as some other important dates in the Tibetan calendar.

 Tibetan Buddhist Holidays in 2022 and the Tibetan Nuns Project Calendar

 It is still possible to order copies of our 2022 Tibetan Nuns Project calendar.
 It’s a great way to keep track of the Tibetan Buddhist holidays and all the special events throughout the year.
 The calendar includes the dates of the Tibetan lunar calendar, .important Tibetan holidays, and special ritual days for Tibetan Buddhist practices.
-The cost is $12 plus shipping and your purchase helps support over 700 Tibetan Buddhist nunneries in India.
+The cost is $12 plus shipping and your purchase helps support over 800 Tibetan Buddhist nuns and 7 nunneries in India.